Obstructed labour: Cause

 The main causes of obstructed labour include a large or abnormally positioned baby, a small pelvis, and problems with the birth canal.
 Both the size and the position of the fetus can lead to obstructed labor.
-Abnormal positioning includes shoulder dystocia where the anterior shoulder does not pass easily below the pubic bone.
+Abnormal positioning includes shoulder dystocia, where the anterior shoulder does not pass easily below the pubic bone.
 A small pelvis of the mother can be a result of many factors.
-Risk factors for a small pelvis include malnutrition and a lack of exposure to sunlight causing vitamin D deficiency.
-A deficiency in calcium can also result in a small pelvis as the structures of the pelvic bones will be weak due to the lack of calcium.
+Risk factors for a small pelvis include malnutrition and a lack of exposure to sunlight, causing vitamin D deficiency.
+A calcium deficiency can also result in a small pelvis, as the structures of the pelvic bones will be weak due to the lack of calcium.
 A relationship between maternal height and pelvis size is present and can be used to predict the possibility of obstructed labor.
-This relationship is a result of the mother's nutritional health throughout her life leading up to childbirth.
-Younger mothers are also at more risk for obstructed labor due to growth of the pelvis not being completed.
-Problems with the birth canal include a narrow vagina and perineum which may be due to female genital mutilation or tumors.
+This relationship is a result of the mother's nutritional health throughout her life, leading up to childbirth.
+Younger mothers are also at more risk for obstructed labor due to the growth of the pelvis not being completed.
+Problems with the birth canal include a narrow vagina and perineum, which may be due to female genital mutilation or tumors.
 All of these factors lead to a failure in the progress of labor.